xulion/scope4code/README.md

     * Configuration is supported via cscope_conf.json.
 This file will be automatically creted in .vscode folder once the extension is enabled.
     * Below settings are supported:
         * open_new_column - This flag controls how shall new .find window shall be opened. 'yes' means it shall be opened in a separate column while 'no' will open in a new tab.
 Default setting is no since v0.0.5.
-        * engine_configurations.cscope.paths - This is an array of the paths of all source code to be parsed.
+        * engine_configurations.cscope.paths - This is an array of the paths where all source code files need to be parsed.
 It allows to include paths that outside of the vs code project.
 Default value is ${workspaceRoot}.